datashield/datashield.github.com/developers/index.md

 <a name="packages"> </a>
-## DataSHIELD R Packages
+## DataSHIELD-R Packages

+By *DataSHIELD-R package* we define a R package which is meant to be installed in R server for performing DataSHIELD data aggregation and assignment.

-DataSHIELD R packages follow the conventions of R packages.
+DataSHIELD-R packages follow the conventions of R packages.
 These conventions are extensively described in [Writing R Extensions](http://cran.r-project.org/doc/manuals/R-exts.html) document.

-The `DESCRIPTION` file in R packages is a set of key-pair values that describes the package.
+The `DESCRIPTION` file in R packages is a set of key-value pairs that describe the package.
 It is used for describing its name, description, dependencies etc.

-DataSHIELD R packages have some specific `DESCRIPTION` file entries:
+DataSHIELD-R packages have some specific `DESCRIPTION` file entries:
 * AggregateMethods
 * AssignMethods

+These entries describe which DataSHIELD aggregation and/or assignment methods are made visible to DataSHIELD clients.
+The values consist of a list of comma separated method names, optionaly mapped to a package specific method:
+* if the method name is provided alone, it will be mapped to its DataSHIELD-R package specific name.
+For instance when [dsbase](https://github.com/datashield/dsbase) package declares a `summary` method it is mapped to `dsbase::summary`: a DataSHIELD client calling `summary` will execute `dsbase::summary` on server side,
+* else if the method name is provided with a map to a specific method (which can be found in any package available in the R server), the corresponding method will be published.
+For instance declaring `log=base::log` will make DataSHIELD client execute `base::log` on R server when `log` is called.

 Example of [dsbase DESCRIPTION file](https://github.com/datashield/dsbase/blob/master/DESCRIPTION):